paulor2811/classifrutasLaravelVue-home/README.md

 ### 🔷 App.vue

 This file contains the main Vue.js application.
 It is already configured to connect and interact with the Laravel API, demonstrating that the API is working as expected.

+It includes an example API call showing successful communication between the frontend and backend.